sj00605/EAN-restful-calculator/README.md

 to unit test the http GET and POST.
 The tests are in the jasmine.html file.
 SImply point your browser to that file to see the ouput if the tests.

 The app was built and tested using chrome.
-There maybe errors using other browsers.
+There may be errors using other browsers.